-- An abend has occurred.

-- CICSPlex SM-generated console, job log, or TSO terminal messages indicate that an abend occurred and provide an abend summary.
+An abend has occurred.
+CICSPlex SM-generated console, job log, or TSO terminal messages indicate that an abend occurred and provide an abend summary.

+using an abnormally low number of processor cycles or no processor cycles.
-- A stall has occurred.

-- The system is not responding to users logged on (to the MAS), or the system is using no, or an abnormally low number of, processor cycles.
+A stall has occurred.
+The system is not responding to users logged on (to the MAS), or the system is

-- · A bottleneck has occurred.